Maximizing Your Secure Score: A Guide for IT Professionals

 Organizations with a Microsoft Secure Score above 80% experience 67% fewer security incidents, according to the Microsoft Security Intelligence Report.
 Most organizations sit between 30% and 45%.
 That gap is where breaches happen.

 For mortgage IT professionals, Secure Score is more than a dashboard metric.
 Cyber insurers now factor it into premium calculations.
 Procurement teams request it during vendor evaluations.
-The OCC's 2025 Cybersecurity Report listed security posture visibility as a regulatory expectation for financial institutions.
+The OCC 2025 Cybersecurity Report listed security posture visibility as a regulatory expectation for financial institutions.
+Access Business Technologies manages Microsoft 365 tenants for more than 750 financial institutions, and Secure Score posture is one of the first numbers every onboarding conversation surfaces.

-This guide walks through how to raise your Secure Score from a starting point to a defensible position, using Guardian Security Insights from ABT to prioritize the actions that matter most.
+This guide walks through how to raise your Secure Score from a starting point to a defensible position, and how M365 Guardian from ABT operationalizes that work so the score keeps climbing after the initial sprint.

 Why Microsoft Secure Score Matters for Mortgage Companies in 2026